Page Illustration

 What Happens After I Use My Accident Forgiveness?

-Once you use your one-time use of this coverage, your insurer will have to rate for any subsequent at-fault collisions – meaning you would likely pay more on your insurance.
-It might be tempting to try to move to another insurance company, but they will be able to see all your accidents and rate for them, which could increase your insurance premium even more.
-Thankfully, if you remain accident free for a period of time decided by your insurance provider, you may become eligible for the coverage again.
+Once you use your one-time use of this coverage, your insurer will have to rate for any subsequent at-fault collisions, meaning you will likely pay more on your insurance.
+It might be tempting to move to another insurance company, but they will be able to see all your accidents and determine your rate based on them, which could increase your insurance premium even more.
+Thankfully, if you remain accident-free for a period of time decided by your insurance provider, you may become eligible for the coverage again.

 Have more questions about Accident Forgiveness?
 Or just questions in general?
 Give a BIG broker a call today!
 If you’re ready to start a car insurance quote, start here.